microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/Speech.md

-# handling microphones and speach
+# handling microphones and speech